-COVID-19 RULES FOR VISITORS
+COVID-19 RULES FOR VISITORS TO UKRAINE

 Upon arrival, all foreign nationals will be required to provide proof of health insurance that covers COVID-19 observation and treatment for the duration of their stay.
 Insurance must be purchased from a company registered in Ukraine or a foreign company that has a representative office or an insurance partner in Ukraine.

 Visitors from green-zone countries must have an insurance policy and will be allowed to enter the territory of Ukraine without self-isolation and testing

 Internal Restrictions by Zone